mainjs1/MFCAuto/src/main/README.md

 # MFCAuto API Reference
 ## Client class
+Creates and maintains a TCP socket connection to MFC chat servers similar to the way the Flash client connects and communicates with MFC.

+---

 ### constructor(username: string = "guest", password: string = "guest")
 Creates a Client instance with the given credentials, or with guest credentials by default.
-[See my comment here if you wish to log in with a real account.](https://github.com/ZombieAlex/MFCAuto/blob/master/src/main/Client.ts#L40)
+[See my comment here if you wish to log in with a real account.](https://github.com/ZombieAlex/MFCAuto/blob/master/src/main/Client.ts#L42)

 You can have multiple Client instances active and connected at once.
 They will not interfere with each other.